Archie Alexander: Politics

-Alexander began his political career in 1932 when he served as the assistant chairman of the Iowa Republican State Committee, a position he held again in 1940.
-In 1934, Alexander was appointed as part of an investigative team which looked into economic development possibilities for Haiti.
-Throughout the 1930s, Alexander was an active member of the Republican party.
+Alexander began his political career in 1932, when he served as the assistant chairman of the Iowa Republican State Committee, a position that he held again in 1940.
+In 1934, Alexander was appointed as part of an investigative team that looked into economic development possibilities for Haiti.
+Throughout the 1930s, Alexander was an active member of the Republican Party.
 He aggressively campaigned for Dwight D. Eisenhower's White House bid in 1952.
-In addition to his work for the Republican Party, Alexander was also active in African American organizations.
-Alexander served as the charter member and 1944 president of the Des Moines chapter of the NAACP.
-He was also president of the Negro Community Center Board and a trustee at both Howard University and Tuskegee Institute.
+In addition to his work for the Republican Party, Alexander was also active in African-American organizations.
+Alexander served as a charter member and the 1944 president of the Des Moines chapter of the NAACP.
+He was also president of the Negro Community Center Board and a trustee at both Howard University and the Tuskegee Institute.
 In 1954, Alexander was appointed Governor of the United States Virgin Islands by President Dwight D. Eisenhower.
 He was the first Republican governor there since the establishment of the civil government.
 His tenure at the post was short and controversial.
 In 1955, he was highly criticized for favoring old business partners in contracts for road building on St. Thomas.
-The United States House of Representatives launched a probe and he subsequently resigned on August 18, 1955, ostensibly for health reasons.
+The United States House of Representatives launched a probe, and he subsequently resigned on August 18, 1955, ostensibly for health reasons.

 Personal life

-Alexander married Audra A. Lindzy in Denver, Colorado, in 1913.
+Alexander married Audra A. Linzy in Denver, Colorado, in 1913.
 They had one child, Archibald Alphonso Jr., who died as a young child.

 Alexander died of a heart attack in 1958 in Des Moines, Iowa.